Cheat Sheet: GainZ, Body Composition for Menopause & Aging

 Just my Hypothesis:

-Women tend to gain more weight due to the contribution of menopause transition-caused body re-composition (muscle decrease & fat increase), in addition to the debilitating effect of Menopause Symptoms piled on top of the “normal effects of aging.”
+Women tend to gain more weight due to the contribution of menopause transition-caused body re-composition (muscle decrease & fat increase), in addition to the debilitating effect of Menopause Symptoms piled on top of the “normal effects of aging” and a dang busy life.

-Hormone Therapy is framed as protective, not transformative
+Hormone Therapy (MHT) is framed as protective, not transformative

 Nutrition is positioned as the enabler or limiter, not a stand-alone fix